coatyio/coaty-swift/docs/man/developer-guide.md

 ### IO Routing implementation
 IO router classes and controller for IO sources/IO actors are provided in the IORouting directory of CoatySwift.

 The following example defines a temperature measurement routing scenario with three temperature sensor sources (each with a different strategy for publishing values) and two actors with compatible data value types and formats.
 The IO context for this scenario defines an operating state, either normal or emergency.
-In each state, exactly one of the two actors should consume IO values emitted by both sources.
+In each state, exactly one of the two actors should consume IO values emitted by the sources.

 **Note**: This example is fully implemented in [Coaty example on IO Routing]((https://github.com/coatyio/coaty-examples/tree/master/iorouting/swift)).